jbreeden/net-snmp2/spec/README.md

     getnext should succeed
     getbulk should succeed
     getbulk should succeed with multiple oids
-    get should return error with invalid oid get_table should work
+    rasises an when a non-existant MIB variable is requested get_table should work
     walk should work
     walk should work with multiple oids
     get_columns should work
-    get a value with oid type should work version 3
+    get a value with oid type should work
-    should get using snmpv3
-    should set using snmpv3 (PENDING: No reason given) should get using authpriv (PENDING: No reason given)

 in a thread
   should get an oid asynchronously in a thread

-snmp traps
+Net::SNMP::TrapSession
   should send a v1 trap
+  should send v2 trap
-  should send a v2 inform (PENDING: still working on it) should send v2 trap (PENDING: still working on it)
+  should send a v2 inform

 Net::SNMP::Utility
   should compare oids